Esri/cdf-provider-duckdb/README.md

 ## ❓ How do I make my own custom data feed?:
 - Checkout [guide.md](https://github.com/EsriPS/BDT_cdf/blob/master/guide.md) which is a step by step guide on everything you need to know on creating your own custom datafeed
-- Or see the most up to date [documentation](https://developers.arcgis.com/enterprise-sdk/guide/custom-data-feeds/pass-through-custom-data-providers/) and [walkthrough](https://developers.arcgis.com/enterprise-sdk/guide/custom-data-feeds/create-a-yelp-custom-data-feed/)
+- Or see the most up to date offical [documentation](https://developers.arcgis.com/enterprise-sdk/guide/custom-data-feeds/pass-through-custom-data-providers/) and [walkthrough](https://developers.arcgis.com/enterprise-sdk/guide/custom-data-feeds/create-a-yelp-custom-data-feed/)